 believes that there is that of God

-At FCS, Meeting for Worship occurs daily for a few minutes in the classroom and weekly for 30 minutes with the whole school.
+At FCS, Meeting for Worship occurs weekly for 20 minutes with the whole school.
 This is a time of quiet reflection and occasional speaking.
 Parents often marvel at the sight of their active, fidgety children settling into a few moments of contemplation and reflection and allowing some bit of understanding to come to light.

 In all grades, we study history with an appreciation for the peacemakers.
 Creative conflict resolution is learned and practiced by all in our school, and it is a foundation for the respect and joy of learning that fill the campus.